-I had been fairly pleased with Volkswagen’s MIB II base stereo.
-It’s no powerhouse, but it has cool functionality and its sound output was adequate.
-I had originally planned to simply tap into the rear speaker wires to feed a signal converter, an amplifier, and then a subwoofer.
-I really think I would have been satisfied with that relatively simple setup.
-Then Volkswagen decided to discontinue its Helix subwoofer accessory, VW P/N: 000-051-419 (replacement is VW P/N: 000-051-419B), meaning they slashed its price by over 50% to quietly clear their inventory.
+I had been pleased with Volkswagen’s MIB II base stereo.
+It’s no powerhouse, but it has cool features and adequate sound output.
+To add deeper bass, I would have been satisfied with simply tapping into the rear speaker wires to feed an amplifier and a subwoofer.
+But Volkswagen decided to discontinue the original version of its Helix subwoofer accessory, VW P/N: 000-051-419 (replacement is VW P/N: 000-051-419B), meaning they slashed its price by over 50% to quietly clear their inventory.
 What was once an “is it really worth $660?” item was suddenly a very affordable $300.
 I managed to get the kit shipped to my door for $235 after some discount shopping and a manufacturer’s rebate.
 The wiring harness and digital signal processor alone are worth more than that!
-The Helix subwoofer features two 5-1/2″ subwoofers and requires permanent removal of the spare tire.
-So I really had no intention to keep that setup in place after the initial installation and test.
+Watch this video for a introduction to Helix, then return to read my installation tips below.

-Helix is a German high-fidelity audio system maker that was founded by car audio pioneer Heinz Fischer.
-Helix has built a reputation for creating high-quality amplifiers, speakers, and subs, along with innovative systems for improving the performance of stock sound systems in many popular vehicles.
-They based the Volkswagen accessory on their existing PP62DSP (new VW P/N: 000-051-419B).
+Helix is a German high-fidelity audio system maker that bases the Volkswagen accessory on their existing PP62DSP (new VW P/N: 000-051-419B).
 The outgoing system I bought during the clearance was based on the discontinued PP50DSP.
-Both systems feature 50 watts per channel (35W/channel on four-speaker systems without separate tweeters), plus 160 watts for the subwoofer, and can be programmed with sound contouring specific to the Golf/GTI model, but can be updated for the other models with a trip to a Volkswagen dealership.
-Discussion in the programming dongle rental thread at GolfMk7.com reveals this to be inaccurate.
-Frankly, the system sounds really good, even without programming.
-Still, I’m glad to have an avenue for programming my Helix amp myself because most dealer techs don’t know much about this accessory.
-I base my conclusion on calls to three Volkswagen dealerships for installation quotes as well as internet discussions, compelled me to tackle the installation myself: One dealer quoted a very confident $312, another did a round of back and forth phone calls over a few days and then never really gave me a great feeling about their plan, and a third dealership wouldn’t touch the installation at all (but would gladly sell me the part for MSRP).
+Both systems feature 50 watts per channel (35W/channel on four-speaker systems without separate tweeters), plus 160 watts for the subwoofer, and can be programmed with sound contouring specific to each Volkswagen model with a trip to a Volkswagen dealer (details below).
+Calls to three Volkswagen dealerships for installation quotes, as well as internet discussions, compelled me to tackle the installation myself: One dealer quoted a very confident $312, another did a round of back and forth phone calls over a few days and then never really gave me a great feeling about their plan, and a third dealership wouldn’t touch the installation at all (but would gladly sell me the part for $660).
+“No, thanks!”

 The installation took me a few hours, but that’s only because I did some cleaning and photography along the way.
-I found reading the directions and having to refer to the separate illustrations in the German section to be quite annoying.
-Someone at VWVortex said all they needed was this YouTube video (profanity warning).
+The directions were cumbersome, but someone at VWVortex said all they needed was this YouTube video (profanity warning).
 I took a leap of faith and just followed along with the video, pausing as needed for certain steps.
 Everything went smoothly, especially when making a few exceptions that I think the video producer would agree with:

 2) I used these keys to remove the stereo chassis.
-He said not to shove the stereo removal keys in until they click because they sometimes get stuck and can break.
+He said not to shove them in until they click because they sometimes get stuck and can break.
 I could not pull my radio out without the keys slipping out.
 So I shoved them in a little farther… they clicked.
 “DOH!”
 Clicked into place, they held the radio and enabled me to slide it straight out.
-But the keys were indeed stuck.
-I could see how people might be inclined to wrestle with the keys and wind up breaking them.
-Lots of reviews at Amazon told me that I wasn’t the first.
+But the keys were indeed locked-in and stuck.
 No worries!
 With the radio in-hand, all I had to do was press inward on the retaining tabs (depicted by the arrow in this photo) and the key immediately released without need to fight with or risk breaking anything.
 This is exactly how they’re supposed to work!

-3) I used a pin removal tool from IDParts.
+3) I used this pin removal tool from IDParts.
 The tool pair is a little more expensive than other tools, but they’re robust and reach deeper into bulky connectors.
 The larger tool worked perfectly for this job!
-Their web page has a link to a video that shows how to use it.
+IDParts’ web page has a link to a video that shows how to use the tool.
 Here’s a photo of it in my hand.
-I had slid the stereo unit out and gently hung it by the cables that were still connected.
+I had slid the stereo unit out of the glove box and gently hung it by the cables that were still connected.
 I had to swap out one of the wiring blocks and re-pin two of the wires.
 It was straightforward with the video assisting me, but definitely not “plug-n-play,” as suggested by some of the vendors who sell the Helix upgrade.

 5) Begin at the front of the car when routing the wiring harness.
 Leave about 12″ so that you can remove the MIB2 brain, if needed for future service.
 That will also leave plenty of slack at the back in case you need to remove the subwoofer.
 It’s easier to disconnect if you can bring it to the hatch opening first.
 I made the electrical connections at the front of the car and then did a test of the stereo before committing to routing the cable under the trim panels to the trunk.
 I could hear the difference right away… much brighter.
 Of course, it sounded even better once I routed the cable and closed the doors.
-The stock system didn’t give me the kind of bass I like, plus I don’t prefer to load the door speakers with too much bass.
-So I had kept the “bass” setting low to decrease mid-bass.
-With the Helix system, the 5-channel amp cuts-off lower bass from the doors and dedicates it to the subwoofer, allowing me to increase the bass setting without over-driving the door speakers.
-The subwoofer sounds surprisingly good, considering it has only 6-inch drivers.
+The Helix five-channel amp removes lower bass from the doors and dedicates it to the subwoofer, allowing me to increase the bass setting without over-driving the door speakers.
+The subwoofer sounds surprisingly good, especially when considering that it has only 6-inch drivers.
 It sounds like a “larger” system.